python/cpython/Doc/library/site.rst

    Support for the "site-python" directory has been removed.

 .. versionchanged:: 3.13
-   The :term:`free threading` Python installations are identified by the "t" suffix in the version-specific directory name, such as :file:`lib/python3.13t/`.
+   On Unix, :term:`Free threading <free threading>` Python installations are identified by the "t" suffix in the version-specific directory name, such as :file:`lib/python3.13t/`.

 If a file named "pyvenv.cfg" exists one directory above sys.executable, sys.prefix and sys.exec_prefix are set to that directory and